Cat-sushi/fmatch/README.md

 This makes the server reload the database, reread the configurations and the settings, and purge the result chache.

-### Get normalized text as a join key with other properties of the denial lists
+### Get normalized text as a key of join with other properties of the denial lists

 ```text
 $ http -b ':4049/normalize?q=abc'
 "ABC"
 ```

-This is useful for prepareing outer larger systems.
+This is useful for prepareing outer larger systems which join with other properties of the denial lists.

 ## License